ali77sina/MorphuesNet/DOD-H/readme.md

 1. Download.py: Downloads the DOD-H dataset into the current directory. (you need to setup correct AWS credentials to download these files, or you can download them manually from the "dreem-dod-h" AWS S3 bucker)

 2. dreemRead.py: Functions to extract data from DOD files, including labels and raw time series signals.
+Here, you can change what channel will be used for classification. for 1v1 comparison, F3-M2 was used in the paper.

-3. nn_model.py: the script containing the functions creating the ResNet CNN and the sequence learner model
+3. nn_model.py: the script containing the functions creating the ResNet CNN and the sequence learner model.

 4. trainer.py: training the models, as described in the paper.